 Lease Rental Income.
 We recognize revenue from operating leases of our owned containers as earned over the term of the lease.
 Where minimum lease payments vary over the lease term, revenue is recognized on a straight-line basis over the term of the lease.
 We cease recognition of lease revenue if and when a container lessee defaults in making timely lease payments or we otherwise determine that future lease payments are not likely to be collected from the lessee.
 Our determination of the collectability of future lease payments is made by management on the basis of available information, including the current creditworthiness of container shipping lines that lease containers from us, historical collection results and review of specific past due receivables.
 If we experience unexpected payment defaults from our container lessees, we will cease revenue recognition for those leases, which will reduce container rental revenue.
 Finance lease income is recognized using the effective interest method, which generates a constant rate of interest over the period of the lease.
 The same risks of collectability discussed above apply to our collection of finance lease income.
-If we experience unexpected payment defaults under our finance leases, we will cease revenue recognition for those leases that will reduce finance lease income.
+If we experience unexpected payment defaults under our finance leases, we will cease revenue recognition for those leases, we will cease set out the same recognition for those leases that will reduce finance lease income.